-Tutorial | Compute statistics (Core Designer part 5)
+Tutorial | Compute statistics#

 In the tutorial on preparing data, we saw the beginnings of how to use the Prepare recipe.
 We also saw how tools like the Analyze window can reveal the distribution of a column.

 We can perform exploratory data analysis (EDA) in much greater depth in the Statistics tab.
-The Statistics tab allows you to generate statistical reports on your data by creating Worksheets, and Cards within those worksheets.
+The Statistics tab allows you to generate statistical reports on your data by creating worksheets and cards within those worksheets.

 In this tutorial, you will: